kyma-project/kyma/docs/monitoring/08-03-create-and-configure-grafana-dashboard.md

    ![Red dashboard](./assets/red-dashboard.png)

->**NOTE:** You can also define the dashboard ConfigMap and add it to the `resources` folder under the given component's chart.
-To make the dashboard visible, simply use `kubectl apply` command to deploy it.
+>**NOTE:** You can also define the dashboard's ConfigMap and add it to the `resources` folder under the given component's chart.
+To make the dashboard visible, simply use the `kubectl apply` command to deploy it.
 For details on adding monitoring to components, see [this](../../resources/README.md) document.